yogyogi/ASP.NET-Core-Unit-Testing-with-xUnit/README.md

 # ASP.NET Core Unit Testing with xUnit

 I perform Unit Testing for my ASP.NET core app with xUnit frameowrk.
-These are divided into 3 topics:
+These are divided into 6 topics:

 1. Unit Testing with xUnit in ASP.NET Core
 2. Moq and xUnit for Unit Testing Controllers in ASP.NET Core
 3. Unit Testing of Web API with xUnit and Moq

-I have also written 3 tutorial separately to explain in details how xUnit works.
+4. How to tests Entity Framework Core Codes
+5. How to perform Integration Testing in ASP.NET Core
+6. Automated UI Testing with Selenium in ASP.NET Core

+I have also written separate tutorials for each of these 6 types of tests.
 Kidly refer them.

 # Tutorial 1
 <a href="https://www.hosting.work/aspnet-core-xunit-unit-testing/" target="_blank">How to perform Unit Testing with xUnit in ASP.NET Core</a>

 ## Contents
 1. Fact, Theory, InlineData
 2. Project Setup
 3. Adding Project for Unit Testing